 We will now outline some tax incentives in Singapore.

 This incentive may be granted to corporations that manufacture products with high technological content or provide qualifying services.
 Corporations may apply for tax exemptions for 5 to 15 years for each qualifying project or activity.
 Additionally, corporations may seek a reduced taxation rate for post-pioneer profits per the Development and Expansion Incentive.

 Development and Expansion Incentive

-Under the investment allowance, a tax exemption is granted on an amount of profits based on a specified percentage (of up to 100%) of the capital expenditure incurred for qualifying projects or activities within a period of up to five years (up to eight years for assets acquired on hire-purchase).
+Tax exemptions may be granted on an amount of profits based on a specified percentage (of up to 100%) of the capital expenditure incurred for qualifying projects or activities within a period of up to five years (up to eight years for assets acquired on hire-purchase).
 Capital expenditure incurred for productive equipment placed overseas on approved projects may likewise be granted integrated investment allowances.
 Investment allowances of 100% of capital expenditure (net of grants) may be granted to businesses seeking to make substantial investment in automation, subject to a cap of SGD 10 million per project.

 Incentives for internationalisation